outrageousaddy76000/LinkedIn-JobScraping-BeautifulSoup/README.md

-#Job Scraper Script
+# Job Scraper Script

-##Overview
+## Overview

 This script is designed to scrape job postings from LinkedIn based on user-provided job titles and save the extracted data to CSV files.
 Each job title results in a separate CSV file containing job details such as job title, company name, and job description.

-##Prerequisites
+## Prerequisites
 Before running the script, ensure you have the following Python libraries installed:

--requests
+- 'requests'
--pandas
+- 'pandas'
--beautifulsoup4
+- 'beautifulsoup4'
--lxml
+- 'lxml'
 You can install these dependencies using the following command: pip install requests pandas beautifulsoup4 lxml
 How to Use